Entropy of logarithmic modes: Quantum measures

 \section{Quantum measures}

-This section heavily uses notation set up in Appendix \ref{sect:entropy_quasiproj}.
-If the reader is unfamiliar with the previous works \cite{AN07, AKN06, Non12}, it is strongly suggested they familiarize themselves with various dynamical and operator-theoretic quantities (and the passages between them) including the initial dynamical partition $\mathcal{P}$, the words $\bm{\alpha} \in \Sigma^n$, the operators $\Pi_{\bm{\alpha}}$, and the smoothed quantum partition $\mathcal{P}_{\rm{sm,q}}$.
+This section heavily uses the material, particularly the notation, set up in Appendix \ref{sect:entropy_quasiproj}.
+If the reader is unfamiliar with the previous works \cite{AN07, AKN06, Non12}, it is suggested they familiarize themselves with various dynamical and operator-theoretic quantities (and the passages between them) including the initial dynamical partition $\mathcal{P}$, the words $\bm{\alpha} \in \Sigma^n$, the operators $\Pi_{\bm{\alpha}}$, and the smoothed quantum partition $\mathcal{P}_{\rm{sm,q}}$.
 These can be found in Appendix \ref{sect:entropy_quasiproj}, particularly Appendices \ref{sect:entropy_smooth} and \ref{sect:quasiprojs}.
-Moreover, Proposition \ref{prop:pou_quasi} will play an important role in this section.
-We emphasize our choice of $\mathcal{P}$: the elements $E_k \in \mathcal{P}$ will be $\pi^{-1}(E'_k)$ where $M = \sqcup_{k=1}^K E'_k$ is a partition consisting of Borel sets and $\pi: \mathcal{E} \rightarrow M$ is the canonical projection.
-An upper bound for the diameter of $\mathcal{P}$ will be a small parameter $\zeta$ and will play a role in the final steps executed in Section \ref{sect:final_steps}.
+Note that Proposition \ref{prop:pou_quasi} will play an important role in this section.